Choosing a Topic

 Get Inspired at the MHS!

 Passionate about African American history in Massachusetts?
 Curious to know what women did during the American Revolution?
 Don't know where to start?
 We've got you covered.
-Start with our 2021 Theme Page, and then check out our online collections, visit us in person, or use our Ask A Librarian Chat and Virtual Reference resources!
+Start with our 2024 Theme Page: Turning Points in History, and then check out our online collections, visit us in person, or use our Ask A Librarian Chat and Virtual Reference resources!
 Our staff are ready to help you find a unique topic that's just right for you.

 The Massachusetts Historical Society is proud to be the State Affiliate Sponsor of NHD in MA.